 12. Inspect the exterior of your house for areas where you have pipes, wires, etc. coming in.
 Use expanding foam to fill the holes.
 (Also keeps out pests!)

 13. Inspect the chimney damper to ensure it has a tight fit and no leaks.

 14. Put a chimney balloon in your fireplace.
 This strange looking thing keeps the air from going out of your chimney (even if you have it closed).
 This should save your about $100 a year.

 15. Install a programmable thermostat and keep the temperature turned down while you are out of the house.

-What do you to keep costs low and have heating bill savings?
+What do you to keep costs low and save on energy?